 Something has allowed you to survive life this long.
 It might be tenacity, it might be intelligence, it might be faith or self discipline… likely it’s a combination of these three things and more.

 If you’re experiencing anxiety about enrolling in graduate school or are looking for a direction in what to pursue ask yourself this question: what am I best at?

 Sit down and make a list of all of your strengths.
 Then make a list of all the strengths that used to be weaknesses.
-Realistically, take a look at how you’ve grown and recognize that you have the power to learn any skill you put your mind to.
-This a great first step in making progress in self-improvement.
+Realistically, take a look at how you’ve grown and recognized that you have the power to learn any skill you put your mind to.
+This is a great first step in making progress in self-improvement.

 When you know what your strengths are, you’ll be able to apply them to any and all situations college will throw at you.
 Whether you’re talented in the area you were studying, or you have to work really hard to achieve your dream, bolstering your strengths and strengthening your weaknesses will be a powerful way to elevate your academic skills.

 Remember that your teachers, your spouse, your children, and your friends are there to support you in this big life change.
 As you are pursuing a new career, be humble enough to ask questions.
 Asking is the most important form of learning as it not only allows you to fill in your own gaps, but also allows you to think independently on the subject at hand to truly understand it.